-In two previous blog posts, we have discussed setting up security roles and access levels for users to send ClickDimensions emails.
+In another article, we have discussed setting up security roles and access levels for users to send ClickDimensions emails.
 These same principles can also be used to determine who can set up ClickDimensions’ Subscription Management feature, which would involve creating Subscription Lists, appending Marketing Lists to those Subscription Lists and creating Subscription Management Pages.

 NOTE: While the ClickDimensions solution includes its own security roles, these should be cloned before customizing them to match each customer’s organizational needs because any changes made to the default ClickDimensions security roles will be reset when updating the solution to a newer version.

 - Learn what CRM security privileges are needed in order to utilize the ClickDimensions Subscription Management feature.

 - Learn the difference between CRM security privilege scopes to determine which scope works best for your needs

 CRM contains eight privileges that users can perform on records: